‘NCIS’ Spoilers: Sean Murray Reveals If He Truly Believes Timothy McGee Is Leaving The Show

 Would Timothy McGee actually leave the boss, though?
 Sean Murray knows the rumors that have been floating around and he’s actually decided to come right out and address the idea that his character will depart the show.

-Sean Murray has been around since the beginning of NCIS, but as Inquisitr recently reported, there have been hints dropped that McGee could be on his way out.
+Sean Murray has been around since the beginning of NCIS, but as The Inquisitr recently reported, there have been hints dropped that McGee could be on his way out.

 In a recent episode titled “Once Upon A Time,” there was a private company that offered McGee a lot of money to work for them.
 They also sent him some techie-type gifts that were right up his alley and very enticing for someone such as himself who loves all of that kind of stuff.